 5. Purchase Smart

 We will have a post in the coming weeks going more in-depth about what to look for when purchasing sustainable furniture, but here are a few quick tips.
 Ask, “what’s it made of?”
-Opt for furnishings made using natural materials and void of flame retardant chemicals and fluorinated stain treatments.
-Choose furniture made of natural materials, such as solid hardwood, and natural fibers, such as wool, cotton, etc. Research the company’s business structure, certifications, where their products are made (United States), and their sustainability initiatives.
+Opt for furnishings made using natural materials and void of flame-retardant chemicals and fluorinated stain treatments.
+Choose furniture made of natural materials, such as solid hardwood, and natural fibers, such as wool, cotton, etc. Research the company’s business structure, certifications, where their products are made (United States), and sustainability initiatives.
 A company’s sustainability initiatives should be proudly displayed on its home page and menu.
 Support local businesses by shopping small.
 Up-cycle and refinish furniture or buy antique pieces to give them another chapter in their life.

 Bringing in new furnishings and decor is an exciting way to polish off your home renovation.
 Consider the planet and how to make smart decisions when you refurnish and put everything back in its “home.”

 Keep up with our latest by following us on Pinterest and Instagram.